This entry is part 4 of 4 in the series Lost Concepts

 People working the visual effects field are often artists in many different disciplines.
 I am also a cartoonist, having published several strips, and I enjoy funny behind the scenes jokes scribbled by artists under pressure — I honed a lot of my skills perusing the sci-FI cartoons in the editorial pages of Continue reading

 A patch from the old Boss Film Days.
 The 65MM in the title says it all.

 Richard Edlund’s BOSS film studios (named after his favorite shotgun, but originally BOSS FILM CORPORATION **) was a powerhouse of creativity.
 It followed in the tradition set by Doug Trumbull’s Entertainment Effects Group, which Edlund purchased to form BOSS when he left Industrial Light and Magic: 65mm image acquisition and compositing.
 On the heels of the visual effects revival, Edlund and … Continue reading

 Kerry O’Quinn’s Penultimate Magazine Online Library.

 In several boxes in my garage sit almost every copy of Starlog Magazine up to issue 100.
 They are in various conditions, some tattered, some torn, all well read.
 They are an archive library.
-For those who did not live in Los Angeles, and did not discover the mail order Cinefex (which was actually advertised in Starlog pages), there was … Continue reading
+For those who did not live in Los Angeles, and did not discover the mail order Cinefex (which was actually advertised in Starlog pages), there was Fantastic Films, … Continue reading

 This entry is part 3 of 4 in the series The VFX War